trinodb/trino.io/development/process.md

 5. Review is performed by one or more reviewers.

-    1. This normally happens within a few days, but may take longer if the change is large, complex, or if a critical reviewer is unavailable. (feel free to ping the pull request).
+    1. This normally happens within a few days, but may take longer if the change is large, complex, or if a critical reviewer is unavailable. (feel free to ping the reviewer on the pull request).

 6. Address concerns and update the pull request.